sgarciac/atproto-links/link_aggregator/readme.md

 - [ ] fix it sometimes getting stuck
   - seems to unstick in my possibly-different repro (letting laptop fall asleep) after a bit.
   - [ ] add a detection for no new links coming in after some period
-- [ ] handle jetstream restart: don't miss events
+- [x] handle jetstream restart: don't miss events (currently sketch: rewinds cursor by 1us so we will always double-count at least one event)
   - [ ] especially: figure out what the risk is to rotating to another jetstream server in terms of gap/overlap from a different jetstream instance's cursor
 - [x] metrics!
+  - [x] event ts lag
 - [ ] machine resource metrics
   - [ ] disk consumption
   - [ ] cpu usage